manelpuig/rUBot_gopigo_ws/Documentation/6_gopigo_rbpi_projects.md

 When different hardware have to communicate in a closed-loop within ROS, is needed:
 1. Clock syncronisation has to be ensured.
-    - We have to install "chrony" in raspberrypi3 and PC
+    - We have to install "chrony" in raspberrypi3 and PC.
+Open a new terminal and install it (you need internet connection)
+    ```shell
+    sudo apt-get install chrony
+    ```
     - define the config with the corresponding IP address
+        - in PC (will be the Master-the Server):
-        - in PC open the file /etc/chrony/chrony.conf and add the lines:
+            - open the file /etc/chrony/chrony.conf
             ```shell
+            sudo nano /etc/chrony/chrony.conf
+            ```
+            - add the lines:
+            ```shell
             # Step the system clock instead of slewing it if the adjustment is larger than
             # one second, but only in the first three clock updates.
             makestep 1 3
             local stratum 8
             allow 192.168.4.1
             ```
-        - in Raspberrypi3 open the file /etc/chrony/chrony.conf and add the lines:
+            > to save and close the nano editor type ctrl+o and ctrl+x
+            - init the chrony syncronization service:
             ```shell
+            sudo /etc/init.d/chrony stop
+            sudo /etc/init.d/chrony start
+            ```
+        - in Raspberrypi3 (will be the Client):
+            - open the file /etc/chrony/chrony.conf and add the lines:
+            ```shell
             # Step the system clock instead of slewing it if the adjustment is larger than
             # one second, but only in the first three clock updates.
             makestep 1 3
             server 192.168.4.16 minpoll 0 maxpoll 5 maxdelay .05
             ```
             > verify the IP address of the PC within the gopigo3 network
-        >
-        > Open the file as superuser: sudo nano chrony.conf
+            - init the chrony syncronization service:
+            ```shell
+            sudo /etc/init.d/chrony stop
+            sudo /etc/init.d/chrony start
+            ```

 2. Environment variables
     - In PC: open a new terminal and type (or add them to .bashrc file)